hortonworks/cloudbreak/README.md

 As a prerequisite, you need to have Java 11 installed.
 You can choose from many options, including the Oracle JDK, Oracle OpenJDK, or an OpenJDK from any of several providers.
 For help in choosing your JDK, consult [Java is Still Free](https://medium.com/@javachampions/java-is-still-free-2-0-0-6b9aa8d6d244).

 You'll need Docker.
 For Mac, use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).
+Please allocate at least 5 CPU and 8GB Memory to the process.

 ## Cloudbreak Deployer